dkvz/new-blog-poc/README.md

 Actually I'll just use the Google CDN imports for now.

 # TODO
+- [ ] My BEM naming went to the toilet at some point, maybe revise it?
+Pretty sure comment__form is not a thing
 - [ ] Padding can probably be bigger for article content on large-ish screens
 - [x] The button outline is reflowing content, margin changing?
 Happens at least on Firefox on my machine - I don't have the issue on a different machine also with Firefox, might be a Linux gag
 - [ ] Tiny screen media query seems to bug out on Firefox with content cards overflowing.